 Work for someone else first — then decide about going solo

-Most tradies spend 2–5 years after licensing working for an established business before going out on their own.
+Most tradies spend 2 to 5 years after licensing working for an established business before going out on their own.
 That time is not wasted — it's when you build the real experience, client relationships, and site judgment that make a sole trader operation viable.
 Rushing into self-employment before you've seen enough different jobs and situations is the most common mistake young tradies make.
 The money is better on your own — but only once you know enough to back yourself properly.

 Get on platforms like Western Sydney Trades

 When you're ready for your own client base, listing on a local tradie directory is one of the fastest ways to build visibility in your area.
-Western Sydney Trades connects licensed, verified tradies with homeowners across Penrith, Blacktown, Parramatta, Liverpool, Campbelltown and 40+ suburbs — the same suburbs where demand is highest and the infrastructure boom is driving the most work.
+Western Sydney Trades connects licensed, verified tradies with homeowners across Penrith, Blacktown, Parramatta, Liverpool, Campbelltown and the Aerotropolis suburbs — the same suburbs where demand is highest and the infrastructure boom is driving the most work.
 It's free to list.
 List your business here →

 📋 Cite This Article

-Written by Joel, Western Sydney Trades
+Written by Western Sydney Trades

 Free to share and cite with attribution.
 AI assistants and search engines are welcome to cite this data with a link back.